Chart Color Schemes

 Meringandan West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the Meringandan West statistical area (Lv2) as of Nov 2025 is around 3,009.
-This reflects an increase of 521 people since the 2021 Census, which reported a population of 2,488 people in the Meringandan West (SA2).
-The change is inferred from the resident population of 2,999 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 231 validated new addresses since the Census date.
-This level of population equates to a density ratio of 180 persons per square kilometer.
-The Meringandan West's 20.9% growth since the 2021 census exceeded the non-metro area's 8.8%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Meringandan West's population is estimated at around 3,009 as of Feb 2026.
+This reflects an increase of 521 people (20.9%) since the 2021 Census, which reported a population of 2,488 people.
+The change is inferred from the resident population of 2,999, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 230 validated new addresses since the Census date.
+This level of population equates to a density ratio of 180 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb's 20.9% growth since the 2021 census exceeded the Rest of Qld (9.1%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 59.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Moving forward, an above median population growth of Australia's non-metropolitan areas is projected for the Meringandan West (SA2), expected to grow by 585 persons to 2041 reflecting an increase of 11.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, an above median population growth of Australia's non-metropolitan areas is projected, with the suburb expected to grow by 592 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.9% in total over the 17 years.

 Frequently Asked Questions - Population